 The appeal shall be a review of the record only, and no new meeting with the Respondent or the Complainant is required.
 The President may affirm the original finding and sanction, affirm the original find but issue a new sanction of greater or lesser severity, remand the case back to the decision maker to correct a procedural or factual defect, or reverse or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.
 The President's decision shall be simultaneously issued in writing to the Complainant and Respondent within a reasonable time period.

-The President will render a decision no later than seven (7) business days after receiving all materials, barring exigent circumstances.
-The President's decision will be in writing and include a rationale.
-The institution will inform the Parties simultaneously and in writing of the outcome of the appeal.
-Further review, such as a Discretionary Review, if available, is governed under the policies and procedures of the Board of Regents of the University System of Georgia.
+The President's decision shall be the final decision of the institution.
+Should the Respondent or Complainant wish to appeal the President's decision, they may request review by the Board of Regents in accordance with the Board of Regents' Policy on Discretionary Review.